 Publications and Works in Progress:

-- Theron Pummer: “Whether and Where to Give” (Philosophy and Public Affairs 2016, featured in a PEA Soup discussion and winner of the 2017 PEA Soup Readers’ Choice Paper Prize); “Risky Giving” (The Philosophers’ Magazine 2016); “Effective giving: how the world’s wealthy could help millions more people for free” (The Conversation 2017, republished in EconoTimes and Alliance); “Effective Justice” (in progress, with Roger Crisp); “Gratuitous Nonbeneficence and the Separateness of Persons” (in progress); Effective Altruism: the Philosophy behind the Movement (book in progress, under contract with Oxford University Press).
+- Theron Pummer: “Whether and Where to Give” (Philosophy and Public Affairs 2016, featured in a PEA Soup discussion and winner of the 2017 PEA Soup Readers’ Choice Paper Prize); “Risky Giving” (The Philosophers’ Magazine 2016); “Effective giving: how the world’s wealthy could help millions more people for free” (The Conversation 2017, republished in EconoTimes and Alliance); “Effective Justice” (under review, co-authored with Roger Crisp); “Optimizing Outside Options” (in progress); “People, Partiality, and Charities” (forthcoming in Ethics and the Contemporary World, Routledge), Effective Altruism: the Philosophy behind the Movement (book in progress, under contract with Oxford University Press).

 Affiliated Student Organisations: